 All event topics

-You get to emit these yourself, using the event action!
+You get to emit these yourself, using webhooks or the "event" action.

 These correspond one-to-one with Shopify webhooks topics.

 These events are generated by Mechanic.